McGraw Hill Statement on the European Accessibility Act (EAA)

 Our commitment to accessibility and the EAA

-We are working towards meeting the requirements set out in the European Accessibility Act which will officially be in force in June 2025.
+We are working towards meeting the requirements set out in the European Accessibility Act.
 This legislation requires certain everyday products and services such as eBooks, e-commerce sites and mobile apps to be made accessible for individuals with disabilities.

 Our approach to meeting the EAA

-Our current commitment is to ensure that any future eBook or service we deliver, across all regions which are EU Member States, meets the requirements of the EAA, as well as best practice standards such as WCAG 2.1 AA and EN 301 549.
+Our current commitment is to ensure that any future eBook or service we deliver across all regions, including those that are EU Member States, meets the requirements of the EAA as well as best practice standards such as WCAG 2.2 AA and EN 301 549.

 Please note we will not make all of our back catalogue titles accessible by default, as the cost of remediation would outweigh the revenue of selling many older titles.